 After a night in an airplane, we were excited to be able to check into our room in the morning and get a shower right away.

-Our room at the Mercure Auckland was a handicapped room.
+Our room at the Mercure Auckland was an accessible room.

 Since we were not allowed to bring food into the country, our next step was to walk to a supermarket to acquire some snacks for the car.